For a very long time I have been pondering how I should call these majestic rarer European mountain berries.

 This five star restaurant is not the only one having doubts about the name of this mountain berry.

-Is it a cranberry, or isn’t it?
+Is it a cranberry, or is it not?

 One thing is sure it’s not a blueberry, although lingonberries are related to blueberries and sometimes they grow side by side.